ibm-cloud-docs/resiliency/services/secrets_manager.md

 Feature | Description | Consideration
 -|-|-
-External source of truth | All secrets created via a script, described below. | Customer must create the script and persist where it can be used during disaster
+External source of truth | All secrets created via a script, described below. | Customer must create the script and persist the configuration where it can be used during disaster
+Backup and restore | Backup a service instance using customer written script. | Customer must create the script and persist the backup copy where it can be used during recovery
 Live synchronization | Secret changes in production are automatically observed and propagated to recover service instance, see description below | Customer must create and maintain tools.
 Data corruption will be synchronized to the recovery instance.

 ### Rotation